markwang0/old_markwang0.github.io/_pages/about.md

 I develop efficient coastal flood models for rapid inundation mapping.
 I am interested in compound hazards, GIS, and high-performance computing.

-Currently I am pursuing a Ph.D. in Civil Engineering at UT Austin, where I earned an M.S.E. in May of 2022.
+Currently I am pursuing a Ph.D. in Civil Engineering at UT Austin, where I earned an M.S. in May of 2022.

 Before graduate school I was a green infrastructure engineer in the private and public sectors as well as a 2019-20 Fulbright Fellow.